Last week we joined 5,500 Experience Makers at the Excel Centre as Adobe once again stormed London for Adobe Summit.

 You can read more on that in our US Summit highlights but, in this article, I’d like to focus on why making experience your business is so good for business, with a sneak peak into Forrester’s latest report, unveiled at Summit.
 Starting from the inside out, organisations that are leading the experience game are reporting 1.8x higher employee satisfaction, benefitting from 1.4x higher brand awareness, enjoying 1.8x more customer retention and, most importantly, reaping 1.5x the average order value and 36% faster revenue growth.

 These statistics prove the point; customers buy experiences, not products.
 Which means that being an experience business isn’t something to aim for these days, it’s a hygiene factor for survival.
-As Brad Rencher said, “it’s no longer the charge of the marketing department, it’s a mandate now for CEO’s.
-Experience is under their stewardship.”
+As Brad Rencher said,

 So I started thinking, if experience is now a hygiene factor (although that’s not to say that we’re not all still working incredibly hard to get it right!), what will be the new differentiator for brands within the experience space.
 To answer that question, we probably need to look at the forces that are driving and shaping experiences.
 Many of the sessions at Summit touched on this and, for me, there were four key societal trends that stood out; the desire for truth, the need for trust, the demand for relevance and the authenticity of having a clearly articulated purpose.